Lo! Death has reared himself a throne

 "You're too curious for your own good," she told him.
 "It'll get you into trouble some day."

-She began to organise her pot of pens.
+Maisie began to organise her pot of pens.
 TJ drummed his fingers on the desk for a while, thinking.
-Their various banks of hardware hummed and pulsed around them in the darkness, brightening the confined space of their pod with its glow.
+Their various banks of hardware hummed and pulsed around them in the darkness, brightening the confined space of their pod with a blue glow.

 "Neither of you are really… 'proper elves' though, are you?" he said.